xiang1103/KD-Language-Transfer/README.md

 - [ ] Literature search: Find similar papers that used
     - Knowledge Distillation to train student model to get language capabilities
     - Specialist model at chemistry/material science/other kinds of scientific knowledge
     - Pre-trained models that are successful at doing specific tasks (ex: Chemformer, MolGPT).
-We might need these as the student model
+We might need these as the student model (No models found)

 - [ ] Student Model search
 - [ ] Teacher Model search